Edward M. Kennedy Jr.

 Edward Moore Kennedy Jr. (born September 26, 1961) is an American lawyer and politician.
 He is a partner at Epstein Becker & Green, a firm headquartered in New York City, and previously represented Connecticut's 12th State Senate district in the Connecticut State Senate from 2015 to 2019.

-He is a son of Senator Edward M. "Ted" Kennedy from Massachusetts and nephew of President John F. Kennedy and Senator Robert F. Kennedy.
+He is a son of United States Senate member Ted Kennedy from Massachusetts and a nephew of President John F. Kennedy and Senator Robert F. Kennedy.

 Early life and education

-Edward Moore Kennedy Jr. was born in St. Elizabeth's Hospital in the Brighton section of Boston, Massachusetts to Ted Kennedy Sr. and Joan Bennett Kennedy during the presidency of his paternal uncle John.
+Kennedy was born in the Brighton section of Boston, Massachusetts to U.S. Senator Ted Kennedy and Joan Bennett Kennedy during the presidency of his paternal uncle, John.
 He is the brother of Kara (1960–2011) and Patrick J. Kennedy (born 1967).

-In 1973, when Kennedy was twelve, osteosarcoma (a form of bone cancer) was diagnosed in his right leg.
-The leg was surgically amputated on November 17, 1973.
+In 1973, when Kennedy was about to turn twelve, osteosarcoma (a form of bone cancer) was diagnosed in his right leg.
+After rounds of Chemotherapy failed to kill the cancer, the leg was surgically amputated on November 17, 1973.
 On that same day, his father had escorted his niece Kathleen down the aisle at her wedding and rushed back to the hospital.
 A made-for-TV movie, The Ted Kennedy Jr. Story (1986), concentrated on this event in young Kennedy's life.

-In 1982, his mother Joan revealed that Kennedy missed by just ten minutes being aboard Air Florida Flight 90, which crashed into the Potomac River on January 13 of that year, killing 74 people.
+In 1982, his mother, Joan, revealed that Kennedy missed being aboard Air Florida Flight 90 by just ten minutes, which crashed into the Potomac River on January 13 of that year, killing 74 people.
 Kennedy was delayed on the drive to the airport and missed the flight.

 Kennedy graduated from the private St. Albans School, in Washington, D.C.
-After completing a Bachelor of Arts degree at Wesleyan University, in Middletown, Connecticut, in 1984, he continued his studies at Yale University, in New Haven, Connecticut, earning a master's degree from the School of Forestry and Environmental Studies.
+After completing a Bachelor of Arts degree at Wesleyan University in 1984, he continued his studies at Yale University, earning a master's degree from the School of Forestry and Environmental Studies.
 He then attended the University of Connecticut School of Law at night, earning a Juris Doctor degree.
 On May 19, 2013, Kennedy received an honorary Doctor of Laws degree from the University of New Haven.